 Note that there are two distinct types of ID ranges:

 - The IdM ID range, which is assigned during the installation of the first server.
 This range cannot be modified after it is created.
 However, if you need to, you can create a new IdM ID range in addition to the original one.
 For more information, see Automatic ID ranges assignment and Adding a new IdM ID range.

 The Distributed Numeric Assignment (DNA) ID ranges, which can be modified by the user.
 These have to fit within an existing IdM ID range.
 For more information, see Adjusting DNA ID ranges manually.

 Replicas can also have a next DNA ID range assigned.
 A replica uses its next range when it runs out of IDs in its current range.
 Next ranges are assigned automatically when a replica is deleted or you can set them manually.

 The ranges are updated and shared between the server and replicas by the DNA plug-in, as part of the back end 389 Directory Server instance for the domain.

 The initial bottom range is set during the plug-in instance configuration.
 After that, the plug-in updates the bottom value.
 Breaking the available numbers into ranges allows the servers to continually assign numbers without overlapping with each other.

 36.2.
 Automatic ID ranges assignment

-By default, an IdM ID range is automatically assigned during the IdM master installation.
+By default, an IdM ID range is automatically assigned during the IdM server installation.
 The

 ipa-server-install command randomly selects and assigns a range of 200,000 IDs from a total of 10,000 possible ranges.
 Selecting a random range in this way significantly reduces the probability of conflicting IDs in case you decide to merge two separate IdM domains in the future.

 This IdM ID range cannot be modified after it is created.
 You can only manually adjust the Distributed Numeric Assignment (DNA) ID ranges, using the commands described in Adjusting DNA ID ranges manually.
 A DNA range matching the IdM ID range is automatically created during installation.